instant-dev/instant/README.md

 ### Code Generation

-Four types of code generation are supported:
+Five types of code generation are supported:

 - **Kits**: Generated from `src/[framework]/kits`, add in complete models, migrations and automatically adds dependencies